-First off, the very word ‘cougar’ is most certainly moot.
+The very word ‘cougar’ is most certainly moot.
 Without getting too entangled in semantics, EliteSingles resident psychologist, Salama Marine, is quick to discuss this point.
 “Prejudices have a tendency to stick, even if society is changing,” she says, “calling an older woman a cougar isn’t meaningless, it’s a way of defining her as a predator who’s only interested in hunting down younger prey.”

 The reality for older women dating younger men

-In their 2006 study, Sandra Caron, Mary Logue and Nichole Proulx interviewed eight married couples where the wife was between 10 to 17 years older than the husband2.
+In their 2006 study, the University of Maine interviewed eight married couples where the wife was between 10 to 17 years older than the husband2.
 Their findings revealed that whilst both partners were content with their relationship, they still worried about how others judged them.
 Also, women expressed concern over the prospect of ageing and whether it would affect their partner’s attraction to them.

 READ MORE: Happily in an older woman/younger man relationship?
 Here’s how to make it last.